 Your employer and the government contributes too

 Your employer must contribute at least 3% of your salary.
-And if you’re aged 18 or over, the government also helps you save by giving you an extra 50 cents for every dollar you put in, up to a maximum payment of $521.43.
-To get the full Government contribution, you have to contribute at least $1,042.86 a year.
+And if you’re aged 18 or over, the government will also give you an extra 50 cents for every dollar you put in, up to a maximum payment of $521.43 each year.
+To get the full Government contribution, you have to contribute at least $1,042.86 by June 30 each year.

 Growth and aggressive funds typically have higher long-term returns